-PROGR/ AM REQUIREMENTS Cr.

-CIS 105 Computer Applications
+CI3 10)

 CIS 140 The Internet and HTML5

-VCT 124 Basic Macintosh Systems Operations
+VCT 124 Basic Macintosh Systems Operations2

 VCT 125 Intro to Image Construction, Editing and Output 2

-Total credits required

 Computer Graphics Foundations

 This program is identified for students requiring an integrated foundation of knowledge and practice in visual design principles, graphic and typographic design, computer graphic technologies and new imaging techniques.
 It is also one certificate in a series of short-term certificates which contribute towards a one-year certificate of proficiency in Web Development.